 Emergency Department (ED)

-Only come to our ED at QMC if it's for serious, life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.
+You should only come to our Emergency Department (ED) at the Queen's Medical Centre, for life-threatening conditions that need immediate medical attention including: Persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.

 You should only call 999 or visit the ED in a real emergency.

 This includes a serious injury or life-threatening problem such as loss of consciousness, severe breathing difficulty, heavy bleeding, severe chest pain, suspected broken bones, deep wounds (e.g. stab wounds), swallowing something harmful or poisonous or a drug overdose.

-For non-emergencies the services below are available and will be able to help resolve you issue much quicker than ED which can be busy and subject to long waits.
+For non-emergencies the services below are available and will be able to help you much quicker than ED which can be busy and subject to long waits.